Jacqueline-Esbri/MechaCar_Statistical_Analysis/README.md

    features (ground clearance, vehicle length) may need to be transformed or adjusted to help improve the predictive power of the model.

-2. The p-value of the linear model is 5.35e-11(5.35 X 10^-11) (highlighted in in green box) is much smaller than the assumed significance level of 0.05%.
+2. The p-value of the linear model =5.35e-11(5.35 X 10^-11) (highlighted in in green box) is much smaller than the assumed significance level of 0.05%.
 Therefore, it can be stated that there is sufficient evidence to **reject our null hypothesis**, which further indicates that the slope of this linear model is **not zero**.